-Have you heard of the new horror series that recently began streaming on Netflix, Chambers?
+Have you heard of the new horror series streaming on Netflix, Chambers?
 Maybe you’ve even started watching it.

 If not, the basic premise is a heart recipient takes on sinister characteristics of her donor.
 It stars Uma Thurman.

 While Hollywood is full of entertainment, it’s not always full of facts.
 Story lines centered around donation and transplantation, often contain sensationalism and even errors and Chambers in no different.